Quantum sketching protocols for Hamming distance and beyond: Measuring Distances in Graphs

-Partial cubes can be fully characterized via \emph{Djokovi\'c's Characterization} \cite{djokovic1973distance, deza2009geometry}, introduced by Djokovi\'c in 1973.
+Partial cubes can be fully characterized via \emph{Djokovi\'c's Characterization}~\cite{djokovic1973distance, deza2009geometry}, introduced by Djokovi\'c in 1973.
 It connects the property of isometric embedding to bipartiteness and convexity of some specific sub-graphs of the original graph.
 Here a set is said to be convex if it is closed under taking shortest paths, i.e., if the shortest paths between any two points from the set are also contained in the set.
 Djokovi\'c's Characterization states, more specifically, that a connected graph $G$ can be isometrically embedded into a hypercube if and only if $G$ is bipartite and $G(a|b)$ is convex for each edge $(a,b)$ of $G$, where $G(a|b) := \{x\in V(G)| \text{ }d_G(x,a) < d_G(x,b)\}$ is the set of the vertices closer to $a$ than $b$.
 In other words, to check if a graph is a partial cube, one needs to check first if the graph is bipartite.
 Apart from that, one chooses an edge and constructs the set of all vertices that are closer to one vertex of the chosen edge than the other vertex.
 Then one needs to check if all shortest paths connecting any two vertices from this set only pass through the vertices of the set.
 If yes, the set is said to be convex and the same procedure is repeated for another edge of the original graph.
 If all sets constructed in this way are convex, then the graph is a partial cube.
-Since the original protocol is unaffected if all distances are rescaled by a constant factor, the idea of partial cubes can be expanded by the following definitions.